tuchk4/storybook-readme/README.md

   .add('Default', withReadme(ButtonReadme, () => <Button onClick={action('clicked')} label="Hello Button"/>))
 ```

+#### Use as Higher Order Component

-*addWithReadme* accepts README or array of README in markdown format.
+*withReadme(readme, story)* accepts README or array of README in markdown format.
-It is useful when you develop higher order component and want to add its README and original component README.
+Multiple REAMDE is useful when you develop higher order component and want to add its README and original component README.

 ```js
 import OriginalREADME from 'node_modules/component/README.md';